William J. Dodd: Early years

 William J. Dodd was born in Quebec City, Canada, in 1862.
-Prior to emigrating from Canada to the United States and Chicago Illinois, William's English/Scots father, Edward, was an inn keeper and before that a wharfinger, and his Irish mother, Mary Dinning, was a school teacher and dressmaker.
-In 1869, the family of six, then including daughters Jane (Jenny) and Elizabeth, and sons Edward Jr. and William James, moved to Chicago.
+Prior to emigrating from Canada to the United States and Chicago Illinois, William's English/Welsh father, Edward, was an inn keeper and before that a wharfinger, and his Irish mother, Mary Dinning, was a school teacher and dressmaker.
+In 1869, the family of six, then including daughters Jane (Jenny) Dinning and Elizabeth Ann (Lizzie), and sons Edward Jr. and William James, moved to Chicago.
 The 1870 Chicago Directory gives the first known address for the Dodds on south Des Plaines near the original site of the Old St. Patrick's Church.
-In 1871, the ill-timed move of the Dodd household to West Harrison Street in Ward 9 placed them in the path of the great Chicago fire in October of the same year.
+In 1871, the ill-timed move of the Dodd household to West Harrison Street in Ward 9 placed them in the path of the Great Chicago Fire during October of the same year.

-Dodd received his training in the office studio of Chicago architect William Le Baron Jenney, c.
-1878–1879, and his first employment from 1880 into mid 1883 appears to be for the Pullman Car Company as a draftsman of architect Solon Spencer Beman's designs for the planned city of Pullman, Illinois now the Pullman National Monument.
+Dodd received his earliest training in drawing and design, starting around age 15, in the office studio of Chicago architect William Le Baron Jenney, c.
+1877–1879.
+His first professional employment appears to be from 1880 into mid 1883 for the Pullman Car Company as a draftsman of architect Solon Spencer Beman's designs for the planned city of Pullman, Illinois now the Pullman National Monument.
 Dodd's social life in Pullman was marked with athletic participation on the first Pullman competitive rowing crew.
 As a member of the Pullman Rowing Club and the Pullman Pleasure Club he was often mentioned in the press accounts of fetes and dance parties that he coordinated for the young elites of Pullman and Hyde Park.
 This sporting sociability is not merely incidental to Dodd but returns as an important feature of his later life in Louisville, with his membership in the Pendennis Club and Louisville Country Club, and in Los Angeles with his co-founding of The Uplifters Club, an offshoot of the Los Angeles Athletic Club.

-In November 1889 William J. Dodd married Ione Estes of Memphis, TN.
+In November 1889, William married Ione Estes of Memphis, TN.
 The marriage produced no children.
 Ione was from a large family of some political and historical importance in post-Reconstruction era Tennessee and in the Upland South region.
 It is not yet determined what was the religious practice, if any, of William and Ione after marriage.
 Ione was Presbyterian, and their marriage was officiated by a Presbyterian minister.
-William was christened in the Methodist Church.
+William was christened in the Methodist Church, the religious denomination of his mother.